zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-08-28-LCM-Exp-Sample-Prep.md

       2. 100% Ethanol
    4. **Sectioning procedure:**
       1. Keep slide cold in the cryostat, briefly warm sections with finger to adhere
+      2. In clean petri dish, pipette ice-cold 100% ethanol onto the sections and let sit for 30s.
-      2. Air-dry the slide for 1 min at room temperature (15–25°C).
+      3. **Air-dry the slide for 15 min at room temperature (15–25°C) in dessication chamber or falcon tube with dessicant.**
-      3. 70% Ethanol, 1 minute (**some protocols say 2 min**)
+      4. ~~70% Ethanol, 1 minute (**some protocols say 2 min**)~~
-      4. Transfer the slide to ice-cold 100% ethanol for transport to lab
+      5. ~~Transfer the slide to ice-cold 100% ethanol for transport to lab~~
    5. **In lab: Staining Procedure** (modified/combined from [here](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/leicalmdprotocolguide-May-2015.pdf) and [here](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/Zeiss-RNA-extraction-frozen-sections.pdf) to reduce exposure to aqueous solutions of lower than 70% ethanol to reduce RNAses) ([ALSO](https://www.olivelab.org/uploads/6/3/6/2/6362060/laser_capture_microdissection_on_frozen_sections_for_extraction_of_high-quality_nucleic_acids.pdf))
       1. **ALL SOLUTIONS ICE COLD**
          1. Place slide on petri dish